Generating a playlist

 Example:

-Say, you want to create a eight-hour-long playlist with the following rotation:
+Say, you want to create an eight-hour-long playlist with the following rotation:

 Top100